Avian Flu: Pandemic Prevention

 Prof Russell comments:

-"With vast numbers of bird carriers and complex migratory patterns, we are not likely to eradicate avian flu, so to minimize the risk of pandemic in the UK controlling the disease at its source is critical."
+"With vast numbers of bird carriers and complex migratory patterns, we are not likely to eradicate avian flu, so to minimise the risk of pandemic in the uk controlling the disease at its source is critical."

 “It is clear that a better approach to surveillance and diagnosis of the disease is required to help mitigate the spread of infectious disease.“

 Russell and Field’s UK based company Iceni Diagnostics are hoping to do just that, developing techniques to screen for avian flu at point of entry to the UK and to rapidly identify the virus strain before it has a chance to spread.